Here are the deal and ethical standards for all parties involved in scientific publications, such as editor, reviewer, and author.

 1. DUTIES OF EDITORS

-Editor of the Jurnal Muara Pendidikan is responsible for taking decisions manuscripts will be published in the Jurnal Muara Olahraga.
+Editor of the Jurnal Pendidikan Vokasi dan Seni (JPVS) is responsible for taking decisions manuscripts will be published in the Jurnal Pendidikan Vokasi dan Seni (JPVS).
 The editor can be guided by the policy of the editorial board and constrained by the requirements of applicable laws regarding defamation, copyright infringement and plagiarism.
 Editors can discuss with other editors or reviewer in making this decision.

 Editors will evaluate the manuscripts in accordance with the intellectual content without regard to race, sex, sexual orientation, religion, ethnicity, nationality, or political philosophy of the author